Marike de Klerk: Personal life

 Marike Willemse was born into an upper-middle class Afrikaner family in Pretoria.
 Her father, Wilhelm Willemse, was an academic and writer.
 He was a professor of Social Pathology and Psychology at University of Pretoria.

 Willemse met her future husband, F. W. de Klerk, at Potchefstroom University (where she was studying for a degree in commerce).
 The couple later married and adopted three children together; Jan, Willem, and Susan.

-In 1983, de Klerk was criticised over comments she made about the Coloured community: "You know, they are a negative group ... a non-person.
+In 1983, de Klerk made comments about the Coloured community: "You know, they are a negative group ... a non-person.
 They are the people that were left after the nations were sorted out.
 They are the rest."

-In 1991 she became embroiled in a personal drama when the South African press revealed that her son, Willem was in an 18-month-long relationship with a coloured woman, Erica Adams.
+In 1991, she became embroiled in a personal drama when the South African press revealed that her son, Willem was in an 18-month-long relationship with a coloured woman, Erica Adams.
 Adams was also from a political background, her father being a politician for the Labour Party.
 Willem's romance with Erica upsets Marike was the headline published by the Sunday Times.
-Willem was reportedly under pressure from his mother to end the inter-racial romance, the couple ended their engagement in 1992 and Willem married another woman the following year.
+Marike pressured Willem to end the inter-racial romance, the couple ended their engagement in 1992 and Willem married another woman the following year.

 De Klerk was later unhappy with housing arrangements during South Africa's transition to democracy.
 It was originally intended that after the election in 1994, she and the president would stay in the Libertas home and Nelson Mandela would take up residence in another home known as the Presidency.
 Mandela later said that he was under pressure from his political party, the ANC to take up residence at Libertas.
 Therefore, the de Klerks would instead move to the Presidency.
 Mandela then told the de Klerks that senior colleagues wanted to use the Presidency for other uses.
 Therefore, they moved into Overvaal, the former home of Transvaal's administrators.
 Overvaal needed substantial refurbishing and de Klerk was angry that Mandela carried out a personal inspection to decide what the home needed, costs that the public works department would meet.